North Pacific right whale: United States laws and regulations

 Actions involving the North Pacific right whale are subject to three separate laws.
 First, the Whaling Convention Act of 1949 authorizes the federal government to adopt regulations that mirror the regulations (the "Schedule") adopted by the International Whaling Commission, including the IWC's ban on the commercial take of any right whales.

 Second, the Marine Mammal Protection Act (MMPA) gives jurisdiction for management of all whale species to the National Oceanic and Atmospheric Administration (NOAA) of the Department of Commerce.
-NOAA determined that the North Pacific right whale is currently "depleted" as that term is used in the act in 1973.
+NOAA determined that the North Pacific right whale is currently "depleted" as that term is used in the 1973 Act.
 Such classification affords the species various protections under the MMPA.

-Third, under the Endangered Species Act, NOAA has listed the North Pacific right whale as "endangered".
+Third, under the Endangered Species Act, NOAA has listed the North Pacific right whale as endangered.
 This law provides the species with additional protections which overlap those of the MMPA, but generally are more protective.